chiois

 Address: 13 Rue Philibert Lucot, 75013 Paris, France

 In just a few years, this restaurant on Rue Daguerre has become the trendy spot in the 14th arrondissement.
-And for good reason, it's almost impossible to come here to eat without a reservation.
-This success, One Day in Hanoi, is surely due to its authentic ingredients straight out of our grandmothers' recipe books.
-We recommend the typical Com Niêu (a sizzling pot where pork in caramel continues to cook mixed with coconut milk and a stewed egg).
-If you're not convinced yet, know that a complete meal will cost you no more than €15.
+And for good reason, it’s almost impossible to dine here without a reservation.
+This success, A Day in Hanoi, is undoubtedly due to its authentic products, straight out of our grandmothers' cookbooks.
+We recommend the typical Com Niêu (a sizzling pot where caramelized pork finishes cooking with coconut milk and a simmered egg).
+If you're not convinced yet, know that a full meal will cost you no more than €15.

 Address: 46 Rue Daguerre, 75014 Paris, France

-Here’s one of those secrets we’d love to keep to ourselves, but it’s impossible not to share the incredible experience that is Delight of Condorcet, this little Chinese gem that you just don’t find anymore.
-They serve us absolutely divine noodles in all the colors of the rainbow, paired with little veggies, and a mountain of pastel-colored rainbow dumplings so cute that you almost hesitate to take a bite.
-The dumpling dough is fine and delicate, and the fillings (pork, beef, shrimp, or vegetarian) are exquisite.
-Our taste buds are in disbelief at how delightful the flavors are.
+Here’s one of those secrets we wish we could keep to ourselves, but it’s impossible not to share the delightful surprise that is Delice de Condorcet, a little Chinese gem that’s truly one of a kind.
+They serve us divine noodles in all kinds of colors, paired with some fresh little vegetables, and a heap of pastel-colored rainbow dumplings that are so cute we almost hesitate to take a bite.
+The dumpling dough is thin and delicate, and the fillings (pork, beef, shrimp, or vegetarian) are exquisite.
+Our taste buds can hardly believe the amazing flavors!

 Address: 10 Rue Condorcet, 75009 Paris, France